 2. Within each league, competition may be divided into the following divisions:

-- Elite (formerly open): Designed for highly skilled competitive teams/individuals that may have an UNLIMITED number of "experienced" players on the team roster.
+- PREMIER (Prem): Designed for highly skilled competitive teams/individuals that may have an Unlimited number of "experienced" players on the team roster.
+Teams will have 5 scheduled games (1 preseason and 4 regular season).
 The top Two-Thirds (2/3) of teams in this divison will qualify for playoffs.
 Champions in this division will earn a picture on the Wall of Fame and a championship T-shirt.

-- Competitive (Comp): Designed for average to highly skilled competitive teams/individuals that may have up to THREE (3) "experienced" players on the team roster.
+- COMPETITIVE (Comp): Designed for average to highly skilled competitive teams/individuals that may have up to Three (3) "experienced" players for team sports with up to 6 players, Four (4) "experienced" players for teams sports with 7-9 players, and Five (5) experienced players for sports with 10 players.
+Teams will have 5 scheduled games (1 preseason and 4 regular season).
 The top Half (1/2) of teams in this division will qualify for playoffs.
 Depending on the number of teams that qualify for playoffs, teams may be split into Gold & Silver brackets.
 Champions in this division, and both brackets, will earn a picture on the Wall of Fame and a championship T-shirt.

-- Residence Hall (Res Hall): Designed for teams comprised of individuals living in residence halls or University approved housing (Cuarto, Segundo, Tercero or Student Housing Apartment residents only).
-CANNOT have "experienced" players on the roster.
+- RESIDENCE HALL (Res Hall): Designed for teams comprised of individuals living in University approved housing (Residence Halls or Student Housing Apartment residents only).
+Cannot have "experienced" players on the roster.
 No gender requirement on the field/court of play.
-All team will advance to playoffs pending they attend at least 2 out of 4 regular season games.
-Champions in this division will earn a picture on the Wall of Fame and a championship T-shirt
+All team will advance to playoffs pending they attend at least 2 out of 4 regular season games (no preaseason for this division).
+Champions in this division will earn a picture on the Wall of Fame and a championship T-shirt.

-- Grad/Staff/Faculty (GSF): Designed for teams comprised of graduate students, staff and faculty.
-Some undergrads or alumni may participate on the team, but the team must be comprised mainly of grad, staff and faculty players.
-An UNLIMITED number of "experienced" players are allowed on the roster.
+- GRAD/STAFF/FACULTY (GSF): Designed for teams comprised of Graduate/Professional students, Staff, and Faculty.
+Few Undergrads or Alums may participate on the team, but the team must be comprised mainly of grad, staff and faculty players.
+Teams will get 5 scheduled games (1 preseason and 4 regular season).
+Up to Three (3) "experienced" players are allowed on the roster.
 The top overall teams in this division will qualify for playoffs.
 Champions in this division will earn a picture on the Wall of Fame and a championship T-shirt.